Takakkaw Falls in Yoho • A Guide to Visiting

 Things to do Near Takakkaw Falls

-• Emerald Lake: Emerald Lake is one of the most beautiful lakes to visit in Canada.
-Its turquoise blue color draws in visitors from around the world.
+- Emerald Lake: Emerald Lake is one of the most beautiful lakes in Canada.
+Its turquoise color draws visitors from around the world.
 Don’t forget to snap a photo of the Emerald Lake Lodge.

-• Check Out the Town of Field: The town of Field is small, but it’s well worth a stop to take a look around and enjoy a snack.
+- Check out the Town of Field: The hamlet is small, but it’s worth a stop to look around and enjoy a snack.
+If you’re looking for a special meal, we love the restaurant Truffle Pigs.

-• Hike to Laughing Falls: The hike to Laughing Falls is a short and easy.
-Just under 8 km round trip from Tak Falls is this awesome waterfall.
-A great little day hike.
+- Hike to Laughing Falls: The hike to Laughing Falls is short and easy.
+This awesome waterfall is just under 8 km round trip from Tak Falls.
+It’s a great little day hike.

-• Hike to Twin Falls: If you want to keep hiking, you can continue on to Twin Falls from Laughing Falls.
-These are two large water flows right next to each other, hence the name “Twin Falls.”
+- Hike to Twin Falls: If you want to keep hiking, you can continue on to Twin Falls from Laughing Falls.
+These are two large water flows next to each other, hence the name “Twin Falls.”
 Continue 6.5 km from Laughing Falls to reach Twin Falls.

 The Best Places to Stay Nearby